Stuff I Wish You’d Quit Saying: Sending Good Thoughts

-She is wise.
+And she is wise.

-She is strong.
+Oh my, she is strong.

 She loves Jesus and a good portion of her support group is believers in Jesus.
 On chemo days she lets us know, via Facebook that she’s headed in for a treatment and asks us to lift her up in prayer.

 However, in the comment section, I am noticing more and more of the “network” saying: “Sending good thoughts your way.”

 And I am fully aware this might ruffle some feathers but… WHAT!?!?!?!

 I found myself pretty worked up over this… and then, I said it.

 An acquaintance announced he and his wife were divorcing.
 I don’t know anything about his belief system.
 I don’t know the circumstances surrounding his situation.
 So I offered, warm thoughts.